zzbazza/instagram-scraper/README.md

-# Actor - Instagram Posts
+# Actor - Instagram scraper

-## Instagram posts scraper
+## Instagram scraper

-Since instagram has removed the option to load public posts through API, this actor should help replace this functionality.
+Since instagram has removed the option to load public data through API, this actor should help replace this functionality.
+It allows you to scrape posts from a users profile page, hashtage page or place.
+It also allows scraping of instagram followers and following.
+When a link to an Instagram post is provided it can scrape Instagram comments.

+*The only limitation of this solution is that it can only retrieve public data that are accessible through instagram webpage.
+Private profiles and hashtags with limited post counts will not output all data.*

 ## Open source solution for instagram API
-You can manage the posts results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Instagram Posts Actor.
+You can manage the results in any languague (Python, PHP, Node JS/NPM).
+See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Instagram Actor.
-The code of this Instagram posts actor is also open source, so you can create your own solution if you need.
+The code of this Instagram actor is also open source, so you can create your own solution if you need.

 ## INPUT